-What must freelancers know about the legal implications of working in a gig economy?
+What must freelancers know about the legal implications of working in a gig?

-In Singapore, it’s common to see enterprising employees running a side-business on top of their priority job or experienced professional working as a self-employed.
-However, in both scenarios, those side gig are fully taxable.
-We have come up with a quick guide to assist you
+In Singapore, it’s common to see entrepreneurs running a side-business on top of their priority job or experienced professional working as a self-employed.
+However, in both scenarios, those side gigs are fully taxable.
+Without proper knowledge of the business taxation system, freelancers may be liable for any legal action involving their business and can be charged for tax evasion.

-- Have you derived any income from you business activities
+- Have you derived any income from your business activities?

 If you meet the above checklist, then you are obligated to file your tax.